TheWorkflowAcademy/Upload-Files-to-File-Upload-Fields-in-Zoho-CRM-via-Deluge/README.md

 ### 1. Download the File
 First, you need to download the file in your Deluge script.
 Your file can be from Zoho CRM attachments, WorkDrive, or any other places.
-Here's a sample script for you're getting the attachment from a CRM Deal record (assuming there's only 1 attachment there).
+Here's a sample script if you're getting the attachment from a CRM Deal record (assuming there's only 1 attachment there).

 ```javascript
 att = zoho.crm.getRelatedRecords("Attachments", "Deals", dealid);